 Euro 2024: Your complete guide

-Euro 2024 – the 17th edition of the Uefa European Championship – are almost upon us.
+Euro 2024 – the 17th edition of the Uefa European Championship – is almost upon us.

 Italy are the defending champions, having won Euro 2020 (which was played in 2021 due to the Covid pandemic) by beating England on penalties at Wembley.